Hero photograph

 CREATIVE DESIGN: NCEA LEVEL 3

-The purpose of this course is to provide students with visual problem-solving skills.
+Course description: The purpose of this course is to provide students with visual problem-solving skills.
 Students will continue to learn how design influences the world around us, and use this knowledge to create their own visual solutions for problems relevant to an interest of choice.
 Students will learn to communicate ideas using traditional art making techniques as well as professional digital design software like Adobe Photoshop, and Illustrator.

-Students who identify with the Arts, Te Ao Māori, and English will benefit from this course as they will learn to communicate ideas in new and interesting ways.
+Possible pathways: Students who identify with the Arts, Te Ao Māori, and English will benefit from this course as they will learn to communicate ideas in new and interesting ways.
 Students will earn credits towards NCEA Level 3, but can also look into careers in graphic design, advertising, illustration, or digital media.

-22 Design Achievement Standards credits
+NCEA credits available: 22 Design Achievement Standard credits

 Exclusions: None